jaredruselllao-arch/ECE2112_PA2_LAO_JAREDRUSELL/README.md

 4. above_mean.size = using the function .size, it acquires the number of elements that are above the mean

-5. np.save("above_mean.npy", above_mean) = Saves the array "above_mean" as an .npy file in Jupiter Home.
+5. np.save("above_mean.npy", above_mean) = Saves the array "above_mean" as an .npy file in Jupyter Home.